 Intravenous Syringe Injection

 Parenteral drug products should be inspected for particulate matter and discoloration prior to administration, whenever solution and container permit.
 The solution should be colorless to faint yellow in appearance.
-If not, do not use the solution and notify Baxter immediately.
+If not, do not use the solution and notify Baxalta immediately.